Kamen Rider vs. Shocker

-Kamen Rider vs. Shocker (仮面ライダー対ショッカー, Kamen Raidā Tai Shokkā) is a Japanese short tokusatsu superhero film based on the original Kamen Rider TV series.
-It's the second Kamen Rider movie ever after Go Go Kamen Rider and the first one that isn't a theatrical version of an episode.
+Kamen Rider vs. Shocker (仮面ライダー対ショッカー, Kamen Raidā Tai Shokkā) is a Japanese tokusatsu superhero short film based on the original Kamen Rider TV series.
+It's the second Kamen Rider movie ever after Go Go Kamen Rider and the first one that isn't a theatrical rerelease of an episode.
 It was followed by Kamen Rider vs. Ambassador Hell.

 The movie is notable for being the first time Takeshi Hongo/Kamen Rider 1 uses his iconic transformation pose.

 Plot

-Famous Professor Daidoji completes his innovational GX device, which would allow its owner to control gravity.
-Suddenly, Daidoji, together with his assistant, is attacked by Doctor Death from an evil secret organization Shocker.
-He threatens the professor and after killing his assistant he requires the device.
+Famous professor Daidoji completed his innovative GX device, which would allow its owner to control gravity.
+Suddenly, Daidoji, together with his assistant, is attacked by Doctor Death from an evil secret organization called Shocker.
+He threatens the professor, and after killing his assistant, he demands the device.
 However, Professor Daidoji manages to escape.

-While driving in his car, the professor is pursued by Shocker monsters once again.
+While driving in his car, the professor is once again pursued by Shocker monsters.
 Using a visual trick, a monster learns that a formula needed to activate the device is with Daidoji's daughter.
 After that, Kamen Rider 2 arrives at the scene and protects the professor from the terrible monsters.

-During the celebration of her birthday, Daidoji's daughter, Tamami, is attacked by Shocker.
+During her birthday celebration, Shocker attacks Daidoji's daughter, Tamami.
 Kamen Rider 1, arriving from his foreign travels, appears and fights back.
 However, Shocker manages to kidnap Tamami.
-When thinking of potential future actions, Doctor Death calls the Tachibana Racing Club and offers to exchange Daidoji for his daughter.
+When considering potential future actions, Doctor Death calls the Tachibana Racing Club and offers to exchange Daidoji for his daughter.

-After the exchange in the Hell Valley, Doctor Death reveals that all this time it was his trick and he has no intention to let Kamen Rider 2, who accompanied the professor, leave alive.
-However, it turns out Professor Daidoji isn't actually him, but Takeshi Hongo.
+After the exchange in the Hell Valley, Doctor Death reveals that all this time it was his trick and he has no intention of letting Kamen Rider 2, who accompanied the professor, leave alive.
+However, it turns out Professor Daidoji isn't him, but Takeshi Hongo.
 After the long fight, Kamen Riders 1 and 2 finally destroy the only remaining Shocker cyborg.